 When I write my autobiography, I will name it ‘Westbound pullout…10:55’.
 I will do so because that phrase has great significance to me, and I love the way it sounds on a page.

 Growing up, my dad worked on the Maybrook, New York railyard.
 Very busy, bustling place.
 He actually worked for the New Haven railroad.
 As did my grandfather (on my mom’s side) and my uncle John.

 Dad had all the work he could handle, then came home to a wife (who did not drive at the time) and young kids.
-Wherever the wife needed to go, after he returned home, he would load the entire family in the car and take her to her destination.
+Wherever the wife needed to go, after he returned home, he would take her to her destination.
 Sleep was never a big part of his day.